Home » About Us

 The Boston Region Metropolitan Planning Organization (MPO) is responsible for conducting the federally required metropolitan transportation planning process for the Boston metropolitan area.
 This planning process is often called the 3C process because it is continuing, cooperative, and comprehensive.
 The MPO uses this process to develop a vision for transportation in the region and to decide how to allocate federal and state transportation funds to transportation programs and projects that improve roadway, transit, bicycle, and pedestrian infrastructure.
 The vision established by the MPO is integral to each of the certification documents that the MPO is required to produce: the Long-Range Transportation Plan, Transportation Improvement Program, and Unified Planning Work Program.

 The work of the MPO is performed by the Central Transportation Planning Staff under the direction of the MPO board.
-Throughout its work, the MPO promotes a strong public involvement program, collaborating with interested parties on an ongoing basis.
+Throughout its work, the MPO promotes a strong public engagement program, collaborating with interested parties on an ongoing basis.

 In all of its programs and activities, the MPO complies with Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act, and other federal and state non-discrimination statutes and regulations.
 Learn about the MPO’s nondiscrimination policy and how to submit a complaint here.